DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-08-22-trading-with-binance-exchange.md

   caption:
   overlay_filter: rgba(37, 42, 52, 0.5)
   teaser: "/assets/images/cryptocurrencies.png"
-excerpt: Weekly blog series is a journey into cryptocurrency trading for beginners, this week up and running with Binance.
+excerpt: "This weekly blog series is a journey into cryptocurrency trading for beginners, this week: up and running with Binance."
 classes: wide
 category: cryprocurrency trading
 tags: beginner cryptocurrency binance trading
 ---
-## TL;DR
+## tl;dr
 With this second post in our trading journey with cryptocurrencies, I will cover:

 * why I chose Binance